 Philosophy

-By Frans Faase
+By Frans

 Existence and awareness

 There is not much I know for sure.
 At least I am sure that something exists, and that I am aware of it.
 I am not even sure that anything else is aware of that something exists.
 I think it is possible for something to exist without anything being aware of it.
 I have no explaination for what awareness is, and how it is even possible that something is aware at all.
-These are really the two big questions.
+These are really the two big questions:

 Abstract concepts

 Besides being aware of my existence, I am also aware that I know a number of abstract concepts.
-Some of these concepts are: Boolean logic, natural numbers, (three dimensional) space, change and time.
+Some of these concepts are: Boolean algebra, natural numbers, (three dimensional) space, change and time.
 I am aware of an ability to reason about abstract concepts, to manipulate sequences of symbols, a sense of mathematics.
 And also the use of language to represent thoughts.
 I am also aware of the concept of model, as a symplification of something else with a certain purpose in mind, and the ability to reason with such models.

 Change and time

 I am aware of constant changes.
 Because changes can only be observed if you can compare a state with another (previous) state, I conclude with certainty that I must have some kind of memory.
 Although the changes appear to be continuous, it is possible that they are discrete.
-They appear to happen at a constant rate and in a linear fasion.
+They appear to happen at a constant rate and in a linear fashion.
 I am aware of an abstract concept of time to measure intervals.
 The best conclusion I can arive at is that my awareness seems to be moving at constant speed and in a single dimension of time.
 I do not know whether this dimension is open or closed.
 Because I am not sure of the extend and reliability of my memory, it is possible that I am looping through time, and that I have experienced "now" an indefinite number of times before, without having any memory of it.

 Change and external world